-Mental health is influenced by a combination of biological (genetic factors) and life experiences.
-These life experiences, known as social determinants of health, impact mental health as protective or risk factors.
-Academic success/achievement, safe housing, supportive relationships, sense of belonging, opportunities for meaningful engagement and healthy coping skills are examples of protective factors, while social exclusion, trauma (including intergenerational trauma), poverty, disability, unemployment, historic and systemic marginalization for example, are risk factors, which can lead to higher rates of mental health challenges.
-It is also important to consider mental health and mental illness as two separate, but interconnected, concepts.
-For example, people with diagnosed mental illness (e.g., depression, schizophrenia, anxiety) can enjoy good mental health by managing their symptoms, leading a productive life including forming positive relationships with others.
-Similarly, people without a diagnosed mental illness may be dealing with poor mental health if they are struggling to manage their emotions, feeling isolated or disengaged, and have limited coping strategies.
+It is also important to understand the relationship between mental health and mental illness, because these terms are sometimes mistakenly used interchangeably.
+Although they are separate concepts, mental health and mental illness are interconnected.
+For example, people diagnosed with a mental illness (e.g., depression, schizophrenia, anxiety) can enjoy good mental health by managing their symptoms, leading a meaningful and productive life including forming positive relationships with others.
+Similarly, people without a diagnosed mental illness may be dealing with poor mental health if they are struggling to manage their emotions, feeling isolated or disengaged and have limited coping strategies.